 In December 2019, a novel stain of coronavirus was first identified, and in March 2020, the World Health Organization categorized COVID-19 as a pandemic.
-In the best interest of our customers and employees and in line with governmental regulations, all stores were closed by March 19, 2020, with a significant majority remaining closed through the end of May 2020.
-We began gradually re-opening physical stores at the end of the first fiscal quarter and into the second fiscal quarter of 2020, with the majority of our stores open through the third and fourth quarter of fiscal 2020.
-Our stores were open, on an aggregate basis, approximately 73.4%, and 61.8% of the possible days during the three and six months ended August 1, 2020, compared to 96.3% and 95.0% for the three and six months ended July 31, 2021.
-The impacts of COVID-19 significantly impacted the financial results of our business during fiscal 2020 resulting in our stores being open approximately 78.4% of the possible days during fiscal year 2020.
-In certain regions, this has continued into 2021 where we have seen the majority of our closures in Europe, Eastern Canada, and Australia.
+In the best interest of our customers and employees and in line with governmental regulations, all stores were closed by March 19, 2020.
+We began gradually re-opening physical stores at the end of the first fiscal quarter and into the second fiscal quarter, with the majority of our stores open through the third and fourth quarter.

+Our stores were open, on an aggregate basis, approximately 100% of the possible days across the global business during the three months ended April 30, 2022, compared to 93.4% for the three months ended May 1, 2021.

-Three Months (13 weeks) Ended July 31, 2021 Compared With Three Months (13 weeks) Ended August 1, 2020
+Three Months (13 weeks) Ended April 30, 2022 Compared With Three Months (13 weeks) Ended May 1, 2021